espressif/esp-idf/docs/en/api-reference/peripherals/sd_pullup_requirements.rst

     To resolve the conflict, you have the following options:

     1. (Recommended) Burn the flash voltage selection eFuses.
-This will permanently configure the internal regulator's output voltage to 3.3 V, and GPIO12 will not be used as a bootstrapping pin.
+This permanently configures the internal regulator's output voltage to 3.3 V, and GPIO12 will not be used as a bootstrapping pin.
 After that, connect a pull-up resistor to GPIO12.

     .. warning::